-11.5 Optional Program Run Interruption
+11.6 Optional Program Run Interruption

-The TNC optionally interrupts the program or test run at blocks containing M01:
+The TNC optionally interrupts the program or test run at blocks containing M01.
+If you use M01 in the Program Run mode, the TNC does not switch off the spindle or coolant.

-Do not interrupt program run or test run at blocks containing M01: Set soft key to OFF
+▶ Do not interrupt program run or test run at blocks containing M01: Set soft key to OFF